kaiosilveira/hacker-rank-challenges/bill-division/README.md

                                         n
 ```

-The chart strongly suggests a linear time complexity `O(n)` for the function, as the code analysis had suggested previously.
+The chart strongly suggests a linear time complexity $O(n)$ for the function, as the code analysis had suggested previously.

 For further implementation details, see [benchmarking.rb](./benchmarking.rb).